PostgreSQL is (IMHO) much better than MySQL but unfortunately it still lacks one of the greatest MySQL features: encoding.

 PostgreSQL Changes

-In the future version of PostgreSQL the collation problem looks like be fixed quite nice, from 8.4 version there will be the possibility of creating two databases in one cluster with different collations.
+In the future version of PostgreSQL the collation problem looks like will be fixed.
+From the version 8.4 there will be the possibility of creating two databases in one cluster, each with a different collation.
 Unfortunately that won’t fix the problem with setting collation per column.

-Collation is responsible for the alphabetical order and working functions like upper/lower for converting characters to upper and lower.
-If there is wrong collation then you will have problems with correct sorting texts in database.
+The collation is responsible for the alphabetical order, and for working the functions like upper and lower.
+If there is wrong collation then you will have problems with correct sorting of the texts in the database.